Techniques to Minimize Articular Cartilage Folding

 Paraffin embedding is a critical step in the histological process when working with bone and joint samples, as it is with any sample.
 The orientation of your sample is very important.
 If bone is embedded at an angle, it may cause the bone to break and “chunk out” of the block.
 Harder paraffin (Paraplast) makes sectioning bone easier; it allows more support and stability.
 Embed tissue as flat as possible.
 If there is a cut side, embed that cut side down in the mold.
-Embed mouse leg, femur and tibia in a “smile” orientation with the tibia/fibula connection up, as we are focusing on the skeletal muscle (Figure 2).
+Embed mouse leg, femur, and tibia in a “smile” orientation with the tibia/fibula connection up, as we are focusing on the skeletal muscle (Fig. 2).